A Look into: HTML5 Placeholder Attribute

 and :-moz-placeholder

-will only affect the text and cannot be written in parallel.
+only affect the text style and cannot be combined into a single rule.

 input::-webkit-input-placeholder, input:-moz-placeholder { color: green; }